Need help staying connected while social distancing? You’re not alone! We’ve found some tips that can help.

 1. Connect With Old Friends.

-How long has it been since you hit up your old buddy from wood working class?
+How long has it been since you hit up your college buddy from wood working class?
 You know, the one you used to go out with for drinks every Friday?
-Or your childhood best friend that you promised you would always be soulmates?
+Or your childhood best friend that you promised would always be a soulmate?
 Or that neighbor who lived next door 15 years ago, who was so supportive when you and your spouse went through a miscarriage?

 Make a list of old friends from bygone times.
 People you spent time with a have fond memories of.
 Pick one friend per day, and call ‘em up.
 See how they’re doing.

-This most likely is an extra difficult time for them, as isolation can lead to replaying negative thoughts, and worries over health can create extra anxiety.
+This most likely is an extra difficult time for them.
+Isolation can lead to replaying negative thoughts, staying inside reduces exposure to sunlight, and worries over health can create extra anxiety.
 Text to let them know you’re thinking of them.
 Call to catch up – staying off of heavy topics like fears over getting sick.
 You never know what kind of difference you might make in their life at this time.

 2. Host a virtual watch party.